Variable Selection Using Nearest Neighbor Gaussian Processes

-The method is implemented in the R package \texttt{randomForest} \citep{Liaw2002}. \item \textbf{Robust Gaussian process (RGP).} The R package \texttt{RobustGaSP} \citep{Gu2020} implements robust Gaussian process regression models using reference priors and separable (anisotropic) covariance functions.
-We use this package with the default specifications (i.e. a Matern $5/2$ kernel etc.), except that we force the method to estimate a nugget term.
-Note, that GP models with anisotropic kernels allow for an automatic relevance determination \citep{Rasmussen2005}.
-To this aim, the predictors have to be scaled prior to model inference. \item \textbf{Maximum likelihood Gaussian process (MLGP).} The R package \texttt{mlegp} \citep{Garrett2008} implements Gaussian Process regression using maximum likelihood estimates and an anisotropic covariance function.
-We use this package with the default settings for the model inference, except that we specify the mean function to be non-constant. \end{itemize}
+The method is implemented in the R package \texttt{randomForest} \citep{Liaw2002}. \item \textbf{Robust Gaussian Process (RGP).} The R package \texttt{RobustGaSP} \citep{Gu2020} implements robust Gaussian process regression models using reference priors and separable (anisotropic) covariance functions.
+We use this package with the default specifications (i.e. a Mat{\'e}rn $5/2$ kernel etc.), except that we force the method to estimate a nugget term.
+Note that GP models with anisotropic kernels allow for an automatic relevance determination \citep{Rasmussen2005}.
+To this aim, the predictors have to be scaled prior to model inference. \item \textbf{Maximum Likelihood Gaussian Process (MLGP).} The R package \texttt{mlegp} \citep{Garrett2008} implements Gaussian Process regression using maximum likelihood estimates and an anisotropic covariance function.
+We use this package with the default settings for the model inference, except that we specify the mean function to be non-constant.